albertkun/21S-ASIAAM-191A/readme.md

 | Group Project Assignments             | 4                   | 50         | 200              | 20%             |
 | Participation                  |                     |            | 100              | 10%             |

+### Participation:
+While participation is a bit subjective, as long as you are active in the course you should not worry.
+The following are examples of active participation:
+  - Participating in class discussions
+  - Asking questions on the GitHub discussion board
+  - Helping other students on the discussion board
+  - Coming to office hours
+  - Overall class attendence

 ### Extra Credit:
 Extra credit will be given to students that provide exceptional work or contributions throughout the course.
 Optional assignments are opportunities for extra credit as well.